-Former Yeast Lab W51 yeast strain, acquired from Dan McConnell.
-The description originally used by Yeast Lab still fits: "This strain produces a classic German-style wheat beer, with moderately high, spicy, phenolic overtones reminiscent of cloves."
+This is former Yeast Lab W51, the description originally used by Yeast Lab still fits: “This strain produces a classic German-style wheat beer, with medium to high spicy phenolic overtones reminiscent of cloves.”

 **This strain has been genetically typed in our lab using polymerase chain reaction (PCR).
 Through this genetic testing, we have determined WLP351 Bavarian Weizen Yeast to contain the STA1 gene (glucoamylase), a potential indicator of Saccharomyces cerevisiae var. diastaticus.
 Brewers yeast are natural hybrids, which make it possible for certain strains to display elements of the STA1 gene.
 These strains have the ability to utilize some dextrins (unfermentable sugars), resulting in higher levels of attenuation than what is considered typical.